mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 To update an existing record in the CCADB, you POST to the exact same endpoint as you did to upload a cert, except that the request includes the unique salesforce id for the record that you are updating in the `SalesforceRecordId` field.
 At a minimum you have to supply the `SalesforceRecordId` and the `IntermediateCertPEM`

-**Mandotory Fields**: SalesforceRecordId, CAOwner, IntermediateCertificateName, IntermediateCertPEM
+**Mandatory Fields**: SalesforceRecordId, CAOwner, IntermediateCertificateName, IntermediateCertPEM

 `POST https://[SALESFORCE_INSTANCE_URL]/services/apexrest/create/intermediatecert`